keithalewis/xllfloat/README.md

 ### Infinity

-If all the exponent bits are 1 and all the significant bits are 0 then the number is infinity.
+If all the exponent bits are 1 and all the significand bits are 0 then the number is infinity.
 There is also a negative infinity.

 ### Units in the Last Place